utelecon/utelecon.github.io/src/pages/en/events/2024-09-13/index.md

 ## Contents (tentative)
 **The contents are tentative** and will be revised based on the responses to [pre-session questionnaire](https://forms.office.com/Pages/ResponsePage.aspx?id=T6978HAr10eaAgh1yvlMhMG0cB0M1D9AlsFXGVVZ8GhUQ1hIR1BFNkhDVFU2REhSTkw2NTdRSjU2MiQlQCN0PWcu).

-Materials will be provided by the day of the session, and the recording will be uploaded later.
+You can view a [tentative version of the materials]().
+The finalized version of the materials will be updated by the day of the session.
+Additionally, the recording of the session will be uploaded on this page after the session.

 - Purpose and Outline of the Session
 - Part I Basics of the ICT Systems in UTokyo